 Worthington Energy Innovations specializes in waste heat recovery.
-Worthington systems often use hydronic loops that transport low grade heat throughout a facility, building or campus that can be used for building heating strategies, cooling strategies, domestic hot water and other loads requiring heat.
+Our systems often use hydronic loops that transport low-grade heat throughout a facility or campus for use in building heating strategies, cooling strategies, domestic hot water and other loads requiring heat.

-Hydronic loops are ideal because every person, machine and electronic device produces heat that Worthington systems use to offset HVAC fuel requirements:
+Hydronic loops are ideal because every person, machine and electronic device produces heat that our systems use to offset HVAC fuel requirements:

-Worthington Energy Innovations waste heat recovery strategies recently helped earn Shearer's Foods the world's first LEED Platinum rating for a snack food manufacturing plant and reduced the BTUs needed to produce tortilla chips by 30 percent.
-Recovered rejection heat offsets most of the need to purchase energy for heating during the winter at Shearer's Massillon, Ohio facility.
+Worthington Energy Innovations’ waste heat recovery strategies helped earn Shearer’s Foods the world’s first LEED Platinum rating for a snack food manufacturing plant.
+The BTUs needed to produce tortilla chips at its Massillon, Ohio, plant were reduced by 30 percent.
+Recovered rejection heat offsets most of the need to purchase energy for heating the facility during the winter.